 – Students must also have their dissertation proposal accepted by their doctoral institution prior to application to a full time doctoral internship, a second halftime doctoral internship or the second year of a half-time 2-year internship.
 This is verified by the DCT’s as part of their CERF verification for each student.
 If a student is only applying for his/her first half-time internship, then this requirement is not applicable.

-– If a student does not expect her/his dissertation proposal to be accepted before the student application deadline, she/he should check with her/his DCT before submitting a CUA to determine whether she/his is likely to be ready to pursue a CAPIC internship this year.
+– If a student does not expect her/his dissertation proposal to be accepted before the student application deadline, she/he should check with her/his DCT before submitting a CUA for DCT review to determine whether she/his is likely to be ready to pursue a CAPIC internship this year.
+The associated application fee is non-refundable.

 The foundation of CAPIC application materials is the CAPIC Uniform Application (CUA).
 Click here to view a blank template of the CUA.

 Completing the CUA online is the first step in completing the student application materials.
 The CUA must be submitted (and the fee paid) before they system will allow students to upload the additional application materials listed further below.
 The submission of the CUA also triggers the automatic sending out of email requests for letters of references (LOR’s) and CERF verification.

 When the student has filled out all of the required parts the CUA, she/he should then ‘Submit CUA for DCT Review’ by clicking on that link at the bottom of the Application Materials page/tab.
 By submitting the CUA, students agrees that a match received through the CAPIC computer match system is binding on both the student.
 It is also binding on the internship program.
 If extraordinary circumstances require a student not accept the match received, in order to be released from a match contract the student must have permission from the Internship Director of Training, from her/his own doctoral program Director of Training, and from CAPIC.
 The same rule applies for internship programs.